theyosh/TerrariumPI/docs/_hardware/brightpi-dimmer.md

 image:
   src: /assets/img/Bright-PI-Header.webp
-  width: 1000   # in pixels
+  width: 75%
-  height: 400   # in pixels
+  height: auto
-  alt: image alternative text
+  alt: "Bright-PI header image"

 device_type : Bright-PI (dimmer)
 device_address: anything will do.
 This address is not used in code.